grigory-leonenko/redux-easy-actions/README.md

 npm install redux-easy-actions
 ```

+### Important

+Starting version 0.4 library has been completely rewritten.
+Decorators using deprecated because of [this](https://phabricator.babeljs.io/T2645) and library no more support class as container for action creators methods, only plain objects.
+All became even simpler :)

 ### The Problem

 [Redux](http://rackt.github.io/redux) is a great library for JavaScript application building.
 But there is an inconvenience with the original solution: namely, "ACTION_TYPES" implemented as string constants.